AlexanderPoone/tempusespatium/README.md

   * Default: highlight all for you `[Reset to default]`
   * Highlight text you want to make brackets -> `[Make bracket|Cancel]`
 4. Switch to `view binding`
-5. Add IPA game in custom mode -- similar vowels, dipthrongs, consonants (e.g., sibilants) [Japanese would be easier to make though]
+5. Add IPA game in custom mode -- similar vowels, diphthongs, consonants (e.g., sibilants) [Japanese would be easier to make though]
 6. 'Series' on WikiData? (under research; `GestureDetector.SimpleOnGestureListener` maybe?
 I can use free versions of Symphony/Piano Concerto No. X)
   * Five hearts at the beginning
   * Just follow only connect's style, then tweak (maybe honeydew instead of soda blue?).